 The Observatory is closely linked with the "City Managers Community", the Metropolis Training program and the Policy Transfer Platform initiative.

 Spheres of action

 The study spheres will focus on quantitative aspects such as the collection and comparison of geographic, demographic, institutional, and political information, as well as qualitative ones concerning the multiple challenges facing cities and metropolitan areas.

 The metropolitan indicators will allow us to identify the existing trends among our members, compare the data collected and define the typologies of metropolis as a reference.

 External content: The Observatory will be the cross-cutting tool for all of the Association’s activities and make it possible to capitalize all the content on metropolitan governance in order to provide cities with an important reservoir of knowledge.

-Internal content: This will principally involve the experiences of the Association’s cities and the Policy Transfer Platform (a growing source of case studies), but also those of metropolitan institutes and observatories to collect data and forge partnerships.
+Internal content: This will principally involve the experiences of the Association’s cities and the use, urban sustainability exchange (a growing source of case studies), but also those of metropolitan institutes and observatories to collect data and forge partnerships.

 Likewise, the declarations produced by our members on this subject will be compiled in order to reinforce the metropolitan knowledge of the members of Metropolis and to reference their commitment to the phenomenon of the growth of metropolitan spaces, which provides a frame of reference and cooperation for other local governments.